glennga/kumulaau/README.md

 ### Usage of `kumulaau.RecordSQLite`

 The `RecordSQLite` class is a convenience class to record the results of a `run` method in the `posterior` module.
-Instead of the basic print-to-console `log_handler` defined in the *Usage of `kumulaau.posterior.mcmca`* section, we pass the handler specified in a `RecordSQLite` instance.
+Instead of the basic print-to-console `log_handler` defined in the *Usage of `kumulaau.abc`* section, we pass the handler specified in a `RecordSQLite` instance.

 There exists three tables we log to here: a `_OBSERVED` table which holds all observations associated with a specific posterior run, a `_MODEL` table which holds the sequence of our parameters, and a `_RESULTS` which holds the posterior specific results associated with the parameter sequence.
 All tables are keyed by `RUN_R`, a randomly generated 10-digit alphanumeric string that distinguishes different posteriors runs from one another.
 The `_MODEL` and `_RESULTS` share a composite key of `(RUN_R, TIME_R)`, with `TIME_R` being the datetime associated with a specific parameter-result set.